Retirement Living Hub

 How do I handle family members who want everything?

-When multiple family members express a desire for many items, start by having them prioritize their top 3-5 most meaningful pieces.
-Explain that not every item can be kept by every person.
-Encourage them to consider their own storage space and actual use for items.
+I encouraged them to consider their own storage space and actual use for items.
 If direct negotiation is difficult, consider using a neutral third-party like a senior move manager or a lottery system for distribution.
 Remind everyone that the primary goal is to downsize your home, not to distribute all contents among family.

 What if my family disagrees with my decision to downsize?